michalajd/SWPQ/README.md

 # SWPQ

-Java implementation of the heap-based priority queue described in Ch.
-5 of Cormen, Leiseson, Rivest &amp; Stein
+This repository contains a straightforward implementation of the heap-based priority queue described in Ch.
+6 of Cormen, Leiseson, Rivest &amp; Stein